-The Fine Arts degree is one of the studies of the Faculty of Fine Arts.
-The degree offers our students the opportunity to be trained in artistic practice and thinking, taking into account both the specificity of the different disciplines and the transdisciplinary reality of contemporary art.
+The Fine Arts degree is one of the studies in the Faculty of Fine Arts.
+The degree offers our students the possibility to train in artistic practice and thinking, taking into account both the specificity of the different disciplines and the transdisciplinary reality of contemporary art.

-The Faculty of Fine Arts participates in the third edition of Lumínic Festival with three students.
+The Faculty of Fine Arts participates in the third edition of the Light Festival with three students.

 These students are:

-Grisart School participates in the third edition of Lumínic Festival with three students where they will show their work.
+The Grisart school participates in the third edition of the Luminic Festival with the student Jen McLain who will show her work Dystopia.

 INSTITUTE OF PHOTOGRAPHIC STUDIES OF CATALONIA

-The Institute of Photographic Studies of Catalonia participates in the third edition of Lumínic Festival with the student Elisa Blanco who will show the work INCONSCIENTE in the Abacus room in Sant Cugat.
+The Institute of Photographic Studies of Catalonia participates in the third edition of the Luminic Festival with student Pau Vendrell who will show the work 'Kaleidoscope De La Família Contemporània' in the Abacus room in Sant Cugat.

-Elisava participates in the third edition of the Luminic Festival with three students who will show the work of authors who have completed the Master of Photography and Design.
+Elisava participates in the third edition of the Luminic Festival with student Meghan Mathews where they will show their original work "It was good enough for our mothers" which they have made in the Master of Photography and Design.

 The Observatory participates in the third edition of the Lumínic Festival with two students where they will show the work of authors who have completed the Author's Documentary Photography course.